sourav-learning/kyc-agentic-ai/README.md

 NOTE : PyMuPDF is trying to build from source and requires Visual Studio, which is not found on your system.
 This is a common issue with Python 3.13, as many packages do not yet provide pre-built wheels for this version.

+# Pre Work
+1. Create a folder named .streamlit under the project folder
+2. Within it create file named secrets.toml for storing all API keys and other passwords
+3. Make sure to have .gitignore created and add relevant folders and files particularly the secrets.toml so that your keys and passwords do not get exposed.

+## Step1 :
-Step1 : Download and install python 3.11.0 from python website Step2 : Run the following command to create .env.
+Download and install python 3.11.0 from python website
+## Step2 :
+Run the following command to create .env.
 If you have already created .env using other version, delete the folder and then run the command py -3.11 -m venv .env
-Step3 : Activate the virtual environment
+## Step3 : Activate the virtual environment
 .\.env\Scripts\Activate.ps1
-Step4 : Install dependency from requirements file pip install -r requirements.txt
+## Step4 : Install dependency from requirements file
+pip install -r requirements.txt
-Step5 : Run the following command to simulate a local mail server. (optional) python -m aiosmtpd -n -l localhost:1025
+## Step5 : Run the following command to simulate a local mail server. (optional)
+python -m aiosmtpd -n -l localhost:1025
-Step 6 : Open a new terminal, active env as before and then run the following command to open streamlit screen streamlit run main.py
+## Step 6 : Open a new terminal, active env as before and then run the following command to open streamlit screen
+streamlit run main.py

 ## TroubleShooting